jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

             - [x] What use is that, if I want to convert it to MD instead?
             - [x] Conversion to MD is not great if I use color coding it the docs.
         - [x] Remove '& Copyright'
-            - [x] > Only found 1 occurrence: 'Encircle Language Spec Ideas'.
+            - [x] > Only found 1 occurrence: 'Circular Language Spec Ideas'.
         - [x] Remove unnecessary title page white space and 'version XXXX-XX' mentioning.
         - [x] Make main heading and such not take up so much space.
         - [x] Month in the headings, so it is clear that the fact that it is a time period is leading.